 - Where should I spend my marketing dollars?”

-In essence, business reporting is a specific form of business intelligence that has been around for a while.
-However, the use of dashboards, big data, and predictive analytics is changing the face of management reporting.
+To answer these questions, you will need a financial management report, focused not on legal requirements, but business-level, and decision-making ones.
+In essence, data reporting is a specific form of business intelligence that has been around for a while.
+However, the use of dashboards, big data, and predictive analytics is changing the face of this kind of reporting.

-In the past, legacy systems were used to prepare management reports – and still are, in many cases.
-These systems are much more useful than financial reports, but still have their drawbacks.
-Legacy systems are often quite technical in their operation and interface, which make them challenging for most non-IT personnel to use effectively.
-This creates a situation of “lag time” between a member of management wanting a report, and actually receiving it.
+In the past, legacy systems were used to prepare reports for management – and still are, in many cases.
+These systems are much more useful than financial reports but still, have their drawbacks.
+Legacy systems are often quite technical in their operation and interface, which makes them challenging for most non-IT personnel to use effectively.
+This creates a situation of “lag time” between a member of management wanting a report and actually receiving it.

 In modern times, with the breadth and depth of data available growing at an astonishing rate, these challenges have only escalated.
 As Peter Wollmert, an EY global leader, stated in a quote for a Financial Director article: “Many [CFOs] are encumbered by legacy systems that do not allow reporting teams to extract forward-looking insight from large, fast-changing data sets”.

 Additionally, the article reports that a survey conducted by the EY financial accounting and advisory services (FAAS) indicated that ⅔ of CFOs worldwide say that “the increasing volume and pace of data is affecting their ability to provide meaningful insights to boards”.
-Clearly, modern business dashboards have a lot to offer to management reporting.
+Clearly, modern business dashboards have a lot to offer to this kind of reporting.
 Let’s dive into the best practices for preparing and presenting them.

 Why Is It Important To Write A Management Report?

-- They measure strategic metrics to assess and monitor the performance: by now, we’ve understood that if businesses wanted to grow, they would need to implement a way to measure their performance against their competitors – but also against their own.
+- Measuring strategic metrics to assess and monitor the performance: by now, we’ve understood that if businesses wanted to grow, they would need to implement a way to measure their performance against their competitors – but also against their own

-- They help you understand your position: a management report provides you with the right metrics to get a snapshot of your business’ health and evolution.
+- Helping you understand your position: a management-style report provides you with the right metrics to get a snapshot of your business’ health and evolution.
 You can compare it to your competitors to focus or realign your strategy.

-- They set a benchmark about said performance: thanks to that track record, you have a regular benchmark about how you perform both operationally and financially.
+- Setting clearcut performance benchmarks: thanks to that track record, you have a regular benchmark about how you perform both operationally and financially.

-- Learn and reproduce – or not: such benchmark is a guide that tells you what works and what doesn’t.
+- Learning and reproducing – or not: benchmarks are a guide to tells you what works and what doesn’t.
 From it, you can learn the best and worst practices to develop or avoid.

-- Enhance communication: among partners, investors, customers, and colleagues.
-It develops a visibility of the different activities across departments and improves communication within the company.
+- Enhancing communication: among partners, investors, customers, and colleagues.
+Management-type reports develop the visibility of the different activities across departments and improve communication within the company.